 Shopify is an online marketplace that permits nearly every business to establish an online shop or an in-person store to sell their merchandise.
 Additionally, Shopify is an ideal platform for different vendors to market and sell their products and services.

-From established entrepreneurs who wish to advertise a product that has been years ahead of schedule to an artist from the local area who is just getting their business up and running, Shopify currently helps hundreds of thousands of entrepreneurs across 175 nations get their venture on the right track.
+Shopify currently helps hundreds of thousands of entrepreneurs across 175 nations get their venture on the right track.
 The platform houses more than 1 million companies, and is the third-largest retail site in the United States, only falling just short of Amazon or eBay.

 Shopify has proven its value to companies around the world, but it also has SEO issues.
 In the realm of online shopping, search engine optimization plays a crucial part in how successful the business is, as websites that rank higher appear more prominently on search engine result webpages (SERP).